 - B.1.
 Affiliation fees shall be set by the Management Committee from time to time. - B.2.
 ACA does not allocate dates.
 However, once a date has been set any affiliated committee postponing a campdraft must notify the President of ACA and have a new date approved. - B.3.
 A limit of three affiliated programs per year applies to any one town.
 However, if in the opinion of the Management Committee further affiliations are desirable, they will be approved. - B.4.
 Medical Service requirements at ACA events meet the standards set in The Provision of First Aid, Ambulance and Medical Services in Australian Campdraft Association Events Policy. - B.5.
-Affiliation requirements: - A. Open Campdraft - Must be open to all Open horses. - Must carry total cash prize money of at least \$1,000. - B. Novice Campdraft - Must carry total cash prize money of at least \$700. - C. Maiden Campdraft - Must carry total cash prize money of at least \$500. - D. Ladies Campdraft - Must carry total cash prize money of at least \$300.
-Must be a standalone event to be affiliated - Events that are restricted to ladies who are not allowed to compete in any other affiliated events, excluding Juvenile campdrafts, shall not be affiliated for ACA standings points. - Ladies competitors only receive two lots of points regardless of how many runs they have. - Cannot be run in conjunction with any other event. - E. Juvenile Campdraft - Must be a standalone event to be affiliated. - Juvenile riders to be judged under the same rules as affiliated drafts.
-Juveniles to compete on any status of horse. - Juvenile competitors only receive two lots of points regardless of how many runs they have.
+Affiliation requirements: - A. Open Campdraft - Must be open to all Open horses. - Must carry total cash prize money of at least \$1,000, excluding Open for Opens. - B. Novice Campdraft - Must carry total cash prize money of at least \$700. - C. Maiden Campdraft - Must carry total cash prize money of at least \$500. - D. Ladies Campdraft - Must carry total cash prize money of at least \$300. - Ladies competitors only receive two lots of points regardless of how many runs they have - Ladies campdrafts may be run in conjunction with either the Maiden, Novice or Open and must have a separate final. - Events that are restricted to ladies who are not allowed to compete in any other affiliated events, excluding Juvenile campdrafts, shall not be affiliated for ACA standings points. - Points from combined Ladies campdrafts, are the same as points allocated to a Ladies campdraft. - E. Juvenile Campdraft - Must be a standalone event to be affiliated. - Juvenile riders to be judged under the same rules as affiliated drafts.
+Juveniles to compete on any status of horse.

+- Juvenile competitors only receive two lots of points regardless of how many runs they have.
 Riders under the age of 18 must wear helmets whilst mounted on a horse at all ACA affiliated events.
 Helmets must comply with current Australian and New Zealand safety standards and must be securely fastened under the chin at all times. - In the event of committees running Juvenile drafts, they must run one affiliated draft for Juvenile riders aged from 13 years and under 17 years.
-They are then at liberty to run any number of unaffiliated additional Junior drafts to suit local age groups. - Under no circumstances can a stallion compete in a Juvenile draft, including at ACA National Finals.

-- F. Under no circumstances are members under the age of 17 years permitted to ride/handle stallions within the perimeters of the grounds. - G. At least 20 horses must start in Open, Novice and Maiden class contests for standings points to be allocated. - H. At least 10 horses must start in Ladies, Juvenile and Restricted Open draft for Open horses only for standings points to be allocated.
+They are then at liberty to run any number of unaffiliated additional Junior drafts to suit local age groups. - Under no circumstances can a stallion compete in a Juvenile draft, including at ACA National Finals. - F. Under no circumstances are members under the age of 17 years permitted to ride/handle stallions within the perimeters of the grounds. - G. At least 20 horses must start in Open, Novice and Maiden class contests for standings points to be allocated. - H. At least 10 horses must start in Ladies, Juvenile and Restricted Open draft for Open horses only for standings points to be allocated.